Farhan5402/Distributed-Systems-PA3/layered-rest/FINAL_DEMO_SCRIPT.md

 ---

-## 📋 DEMO PART 4: Automated Tests (Q5) - 2 Minutes
+## 📋 DEMO PART 4: Automated Tests (Q5) - 3 Minutes

-**Say:** "Finally, let me run some of the automated test cases that verify the implementation."
+**Say:** "Finally, let me run the 5 automated test cases that verify the implementation meets all requirements."

+**Note:** Tests 2 and 4 require Docker access to stop/start containers, so they run from the host.
+Tests 1, 3, and 5 run inside the test-runner container.

 ### Test 1: Leader Election Test